tytydraco/yessleep/out/I_train_for_my_job.md

 You’d think this is the dream.
 But every day was a little more empty than the last.
 This was the dream my parents had for me when they came to America.
 Success, wealth, popularity.
 But I didn’t want this.

-It broke their heart when I told them I was quitting  my job, that I had enough money to retire at 29, I’ve made more money than they have in their lifetime, that I was fine.
+It broke their heart when I told them I was quitting  my job, that I had enough money to retire at 29.
+I made more money in my short career then they had in their lifetime.
+I would be  fine.

 They stopped talking to me for a while.
-A patented dream for their children isn’t something so easily cast aside and forgotten about.
+A parents’ dream for their children isn’t something so easily cast aside and forgotten about.

 In that time off.
 I tried hobbies, played some sports, learned some cooking skills.
 Then I volunteered at nursing homes, community centers… None of it helped the “ache”.